midas-wyss/midas-wyss.github.io/synapse_instructions_ingber.md

 ## Additional resources

-For specific questions regarding the Ingber Lab Influenza Group on Synapse, or the data itself, please contact Rani Powers (<a href="mailto:rani.powers@wyss.harvard.edu">rani.powers@wyss.harvard.edu</a>).
+For specific questions regarding the Ingber Lab Influenza Group on Synapse, or the data itself, please <a href="mailto:rani.powers@wyss.harvard.edu">contact Rani Powers</a>.

 For general questions regarding Synapse, please refer to the full user guide <a href="https://docs.synapse.org/articles/" target="blank">here</a>.